jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ![text toolbox](/images/text-editor/text-toolbox.png)
 *The text toolbox*

-The component's view basically consist into a list of buttons :
+The component's view basically consists of a list of buttons :

 ```js
 <ul>